 Northwest Psychoanalytic Society and Institute

 Through my work as a therapist I am devoted to creating a welcome space for clients to process.
-I hope to help better understand your story, from the past and into your future as you move toward a stronger sense of self.
+I hope to help you better understand your story, from the past and into your future as you move toward a stronger sense of self.

 I began working with children and their families in New England 20 years ago as a teacher and child advocate.
 I moved to Seattle 13 years ago to attend graduate school.
 While completing my degree I began working as a clinician in Community Mental Health.
 My work with adults included anxiety, depression, addiction, couples therapy, eating disorders, family of origin difficulties, parenting support and dual diagnoses.
 My work with children, youth and their families included single parenting, foster and adoptive parenting, anxiety in young children, assessment and diagnosis of learning disabilities, collaborative care with teachers, pediatricians, the legal system and extended family and caregivers.